hlin117/mdlp-discretization/README.md

 >>> conv_X = mdlp.fit_transform(X, y)
 ```

+As with all python packages, it is recommended to create a virtual environment
-I recommend creating a virtual environment for this project.
+when using this project.

 # Tests

-To run the unit tests, first install test requirements with
+To run the unit tests, install in development mode

 ```
-pip install -r requirements-test.txt
+pip install -e .
 ```

-and then run
+and then

 ```
-py.test tests/
+py.test
 ```